 This command may prompt you with some questions and could take a few minutes to install CocoaPods dependencies on it's first run.

-Once finished, your iOS project will be available in the ./ios
+Once finished, your iOS project will be available in the ./ios directory and ready for use.

-directory.
+To run the app, open the .xcworkspace file in the ./ios directory.
 The filename will vary based on your app's name, but you can generally open it by running this command:

 Terminal